 Exploring the Klongs

-Klongs are canals which used to feed the entire city with life giving water, branched off from the city’s main artery – the Chao Phraya River.
-Today, the locals wouldn’t drink the water if you paid them, but there is still a fascinating life that exists along the Klongs’ banks.
-From floating markets, to old houses on stilts, there is so much to explore, and give insight to this old way of life!
+Klongs are canals that used to feed the entire city with life-giving water, branched off from the city’s main artery – the Chao Phraya River.
+Today, the locals wouldn’t drink the water if you paid them, but there is still a fascinating life along the Klongs’ banks.
+There is so much to explore, from floating markets to old houses on stilts, and it gives insight into this ancient way of life!

-What’s it cost and how to get to the Klongs?
+What’s it cost, and how to get to the Klongs?

-You can usually arrange tours of the Klongs from the pier “Saphan Taksin” along the Chao Phraya River.
-This is conveniently a stop on the skytrain as well, making it very easy to access.
-Usually you will be renting the entire boat for the day (about 1000 THB, or $35 USD), and not paying a per person rate.
-So if you can find a few people to go with, the price of course will drop significantly per person.
+You can usually arrange the Klongs from the pier “Saphan Taksin” along the Chao Phraya River.
+This is conveniently a stop on the Skytrain, making it very easy to access.
+Usually, you will be renting the entire boat for the day (about 1000 THB, or USD 35) and not paying a per-person rate.
+So if you can find a few people to go with, the price will drop significantly per person.